remsyk/Albert_Challenge/README.md

 ## Issues

-I would have addressed these if there was more time
+"I would have fixed these if there was more time"

 * With the current work around, when back button is pressed it resets the application rather than bringing user back to the previous activity.
 Before it would take multiple rapid presses of the back button to return to the previous activity
 * updateRecyclerView is called way to many times